VishuVish/Hanbury_Brown_Twiss_Experiment_using_Qiskit/README.md

 - Implements a **beam splitter as a unitary quantum gate** acting on two photon modes, bridging quantum optics concepts and quantum computing.
 - Simulates different photon sources with physically motivated models within a unified quantum circuit framework.

+---

+Feel free to explore, modify, and extend this simulation to deepen your understanding of quantum optics and quantum information!